life

 [Unbeknownst to me, the lie I was telling myself internally was that being excluded in any regard by people I love was proof positive that they did not love me like I thought they did.]

 A part of me had assumed (incorrectly) that all I had to do was prove myself worthy of their trust and surely, they would open more and more of their lives to me.
-After years of walking in integrity, sowing good seeds, being a faithful sister, surely I had earned my place in the corners of their hearts that had once been closed off?
+After years of walking in integrity, sowing good seeds, and being a faithful sister, surely I had earned my place in the corners of their hearts that had once been closed off?

 I waffled between anger, resentment, and sadness for days, unable to pinpoint why I was feeling what I was feeling.